Restoration: bringing your child home

 You can find out what needs to happen for your children to come home from the Restoration Plan.
 The law says a Restoration Plan must be made when:

-- the Children’s Court is involved, and in the opinion of the court, or the Department of Family and Community Services (FACS) it may be possible for a child to go home
+- the Children’s Court is involved, and in the opinion of the court, or the Department of Communities and Justice (DCJ) it may be possible for a child to go home

-- FACS has arranged a temporary placement for your child
+- DCJ has arranged a temporary placement for your child

 - you have arranged care for your child through a non-government fostering agency for 4 weeks or more and the plan is for your child to return home

-- the court has allocated parental responsibility for your child to FACS or another carer, but restoration is to be considered at a later time.
+- the court has allocated parental responsibility for your child to DCJ or another carer, but restoration is to be considered at a later time.

 If you are working towards restoration of children to your care you should: